Beethoven concert of 22 December 1808: Programme

-The concert commenced at 6:30pm and lasted for approximately four hours, with an interval separating two sessions.
-The programme was as follows:
+The concert commenced at 6:30 p.m. and lasted for approximately four hours, with an interval (intermission) separating two parts:

 Of the non-premiered works, "Ah! perfido" had been composed in 1796.
 The C major Mass had been premiered the previous year in Eisenstadt under the auspices of Prince Esterházy.
 According to Sutton, the improvised piano fantasia is the work that was later written out and published as the Fantasia in G minor, Beethoven's Op.
 77 (1809).

 The Choral Fantasy was the last of the works to be composed; it was barely finished in time for the concert, leaving insufficient opportunity for rehearsal.
-Its role in the concert was as the concluding work, bringing together pianist, choir and orchestra.
+It was the concert's concluding work, bringing together pianist, choir and orchestra.

 The two movements from the Mass in C were not advertised in the programme as such, due to restrictions on performing church music in theatres.

 The program would strike most concertgoers today as being extraordinarily long.
-Yet in Beethoven's time, this was perhaps not so; Lowe writes:
+Yet in Beethoven's time, this was perhaps not so.
+Lowe writes:

-Thus is it possible that the difficulty of the concert for listeners may have arisen from the need to take in a whole series of complex and original works (see critical reactions below), as well as the cold.
+Thus it is possible that the difficulty of the concert for listeners may have arisen from the need to take in a whole series of complex and original works (see critical reactions below), as well as the cold.

 Musical forces

 Forced to squeeze in his benefit concert at a very busy time, Beethoven was handicapped in summoning adequate musical forces.
 In principle, he had access to the professional orchestra of the Theater an der Wien, but many of its members had a conflicting engagement: the Tonkünstler-Societät, a benevolent society for the widows and orphans of musicians, was putting on one of its four annual oratorio performances at the Burgtheater.
 The Society generally required its members to participate in its benefit concerts or pay a fine; this reduced the number of skilled professionals available, and amateurs were required to fill the gaps.
 The orchestra thus available to Beethoven was a moderately sized ensemble that is likely to have had in the order of six to eight first violins for the evening.
 Amateur and semi-professional concerts of the period saw larger orchestras.

 Beethoven was the pianist for the concerto, the improvised fantasia and the Choral Fantasy.
 Never again would Beethoven appear as a soloist in a piano concerto: his declining hearing would render it impossible.
-Contemporary accounts describe Beethoven as the conductor of the orchestra; however, it is possible that Beethoven only had limited direction over the orchestra, and the orchestra had refused to rehearse under his baton.
+Contemporary accounts describe Beethoven as the conductor of the orchestra; however, it is possible that because of frustrations arising at a November 15 concert, Beethoven only had limited direction over the orchestra, and the orchestra had refused to rehearse under his baton.